alephium/old-wiki/src/Frequently-Asked-Questions.md

 # Frequently Asked Questions

+Here is a compilation of Frequently Asked Questions.
+For more elaboration on some of the topics check the [Official Medium.](https://medium.com/@alephium).
+You might be specifically interested in [the Tokenomics of Alephium ](https://medium.com/@alephium/tokenomics-of-alephium-61d59b51029c)**

 1. [Mining](#mining)
     - [What is the Mining Reward?](#what-is-the-mining-reward)
     - [I have GPU model XYZ, what is my profit per day?](#i-have-gpu-model-xyz-what-is-my-profit-per-day)